+2.4 INSTALLATION

-2.4 INSTALLATION 2.4.1 General
+2.4.1 General

 Amvic Ireland undertakes responsibility for the design and manufacture of the system.
-An approved Amvic Design Guideline for Housing is available (see Section 3).
-Site construction is undertaken approved installers using in accordance with the Amvic Installation Manual.
-A pre-render checklist report shall be completed before rendering commences, which shall include checking that all fire barriers are correctly installed.
-The external render system shall be applied by NSAI Agrément registered installers of render onto ICF systems in accordance with the render specification.
+An approved Amvic Design Guideline for Housing[30] is available (see Section 3).
+Site construction is undertaken using approved installers in accordance with the Amvic Installation Manual[31].
+An external render system certified by NSAI shall be applied onto the Amvic ICF system by an NSAI Agrément registered installer following the procedure detailed in the render certificate.
+The location and correct installation of fire barriers must be confirmed prior to rendering.
 Concrete working best practice should be followed in both hot and cold conditions.
 The concrete may be placed when the air temperature is between 5°C and 30°C.

 This Certificate does not contain a full set of installation instructions, but an overview of the procedures involved.
-For a full list of these instructions, refer to the Certificate holder's manuals.
+For a full list of these instructions, refer to the Certificate holder's manuals[30][31].
 Should a conflict arise between this Certificate and the Certificate holder's manuals, this Certificate shall take precedence.